fcapolini/modicumjs/README.md

 ## Classes

 ModicumJS is a truly minimalist yet fully functional reactive web framework.
-It only includes three classes and two interfaces, and it only depend on [RequireJS](https://requirejs.org).
+It includes just three classes and two interfaces, and it only depends on [RequireJS](https://requirejs.org).
 It's written in TypeScript and can be used in both TypeScript and JavaScript projects.

 ### interface ViewProps